Andriisu/DatabaseLessons/readme.md

 - If you have OS <b>WINDOWS</b> then install <b>SQL Server Management Studio</b> following [SSMS Instruction](SQL%20Server%20Management%20Studio%20Installation.docx)
 - If you have <b>MacOS</b> then install <b>Azure Data Studio</b> following [ADS Instruction](SQL%20Operations%20Studio%20instalation.docx)

-<b>Warning</b> You may not be able to read instructions derectrly following the link.
+<b>Warning</b> You may not be able to read instructions directly following the link.
 Please use a contect menu on the link (click right mouse button) and use option "Save link as" to download the file on your machine and open.

 Please note, <b>YOU WOULDN'T BE ABLE TO CONNECT TO OUR DATABASE PRIOR TO THE CLASS</b>.